 Under the relatively liberal rule of Tsar Alexander II, this changed in the 1860s, and Tchaikovsky went to study at the new Conservatory in St Petersburg – where he learned his craft as a composer.

 Tchaikovsky’s life was fraught with challenges and personal struggles.
 Despite his undeniable musical genius, he faced significant obstacles.
 As a secret homosexual, a fact that was vehemently concealed during the repressive Soviet era, Tchaikovsky struggled with forming meaningful relationships with women, which often ended in failure.
 Moreover, his music was frequently criticised in Russia for supposedly pandering too much to a Western audience, resulting in harsh reception from his own countrymen.

 Despite the challenges he faced in his personal life, he created some of the most iconic and enduring pieces in the history of classical music.
 Among his notable works are the majestic 1812 Overture, the enchanting ballet The Nutcracker, and, of course, the beloved Swan Lake.

 German or Slavonic?

+The inspiration behind Swan Lake’s storyline has been a subject of much debate among musical experts.
+While it is commonly believed to be based on Russian folktales and Germanic legends, there is no consensus on the exact mythology that influenced Tchaikovsky’s composition.
 Some say that it is based on a German folk tale, which is why the character names are Germanic, though others (mainly Russians) argue that much of the dancing is Slavonic and that the swan is a Russian national symbol.

 The truth probably lies somewhere in between.
 In any case, there are both German and Russian tales that tell a similar story, that of a beautiful girl who is turned into a swan by an evil witch and dies hand in hand with a handsome Prince determined to release her from this curse.